caioanalyst/SQL-Project_Breast_Cancer_Data_Set/README.md

 This data set includes 201 instances of one class and 85 instances of another class.
 The instances are described by 9 attributes, some of which are linear and some are nominal.

+The data set is public and is available at the link: https://archive.ics.uci.edu/ml/datasets/Breast+Cancer

 The project have as goal realize this acts:

 - Perform binarization of the class variable (0/1)